alexwkleung/Blossom-Editor/README.md

 npm run package
 ```

-Open `blossom-editor.dmg` located in the root directory and drag the `blossom-editor.app` into the Applications folder as shown:
+Open the `blossom-editor.dmg` located in the root directory and drag the `blossom-editor.app` into the Applications folder as shown:

 ![dmg](img/dmg.png)